Edited by: Keri Stooksbury

 The synthetic leather, mesh upper, and waterproof membrane provide exceptional breathability and waterproofing, while the bellows tongue helps to keep moisture out.
 For a more comfortable fit, the Merrell M Select FIT.ECO+ blended EVA contoured footbed with zonal arch and heel support helps to keep your feet free from blisters and hot spots, no matter how far you travel in them.

-With an EVA midsole for improved stability and the Vibram TC5+ sole with a 5mm lug depth, you can be sure of superior traction on every type of surface.
+With an EVA midsole for improved stability and the Vibram TC5+ sole with a 5-millimeter lug depth, you can be sure of superior traction on every type of surface.
 The protective rubber toe cap helps to keep your feet safe from falling debris and sharp rocks, while the M Select DRY seals lets moisture escape so that your feet stay sweat-free for the duration.

-A Good Looking Boot for Multi-Terrain Adventures
+6. A Good-looking Boot for Multi-terrain Adventures

 Columbia Men’s Newton Ridge Plus II Waterproof Hiking Boot